JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 Starting with 4.4, Gradle supports `build.gradle.kts`, an alternative to `build.gradle` written in Kotlin.

-There're many good resources for learning how to write build scripts for an IntelliJ plugin with Kotlin script, like [intellij-rust](https://github.com/intellij-rust/intellij-rust/blob/master/build.gradle.kts), [julia-intellij](https://github.com/ice1000/julia-intellij/blob/master/build.gradle.kts), [covscript-intellij](https://github.com/covscript/covscript-intellij/blob/master/build.gradle.kts) or
+There are many good resources for learning how to write build scripts for an IntelliJ plugin with Kotlin script, like [intellij-rust](https://github.com/intellij-rust/intellij-rust/blob/master/build.gradle.kts), [julia-intellij](https://github.com/ice1000/julia-intellij/blob/master/build.gradle.kts), [covscript-intellij](https://github.com/covscript/covscript-intellij/blob/master/build.gradle.kts) or